QubiTO-team/qubito-website/content/articles/quantum-error-correction-8-5-2025/index.en.md

 # Error Discretization in Quantum Systems

-The 9-qubit Shor code corrects arbitrary quantum errors—not just $X$ or $Z$ errors—by leveraging its ability to correct $X$ and $Z$ errors separately.
+The 9-qubit Shor code corrects arbitrary quantum errors-not just $X$ or $Z$ errors-by leveraging its ability to correct $X$ and $Z$ errors separately.
 This works because any possible single-qubit error can be decomposed into a combination of $X$, $Z$, or both (a property known as the *discretization of errors*).
 Since the code detects and corrects $X$ and $Z$ errors independently, it inherently handles all other errors as well.
 Thus, no additional mechanisms are needed: correcting $X$ and $Z$ suffices to protect against arbitrary quantum noise.
 First we focus on Unitary Errors.

 ## Modeling Unitary Qubit Errors